-If you’re keen to see the king of the cats, here’s where you should be heading:
+But if you’re keen to see the king of the cats, here’s where you should be heading:

 However, the Ngorongoro Conservation Area reputedly supports the densest concentration of predators in Africa.
-The resident lion population has fluctuated greatly ever since records were maintained, partly as a result of migration in and out of the crater, but primarily because of the vulnerability of the concentrated and rather closed population to epidemics.
-The crater’s lions might be encountered just about anywhere, and are generally very relaxed around vehicles.
+The resident lion population has fluctuated greatly ever since records were maintained, partly as a result of migration in and out of the crater, but primarily because of the vulnerability of the concentrated, and rather closed, population to epidemics.
+The crater’s lions might be encountered just about anywhere and are generally very relaxed around vehicles.

 Lions are common in several Kenyan reserves, nowhere more so than the Masai Mara.
-An estimated 250–300 lions have territories within the reserve’s boundaries, one of the highest population densities anywhere in Africa, and good sightings are practically guaranteed, with a high chance of encountering prides comprising a dozen or more individuals on a kill.
+An estimated 250 to 300 lions have territories within the reserve’s boundaries, one of the highest population densities anywhere in Africa, and good sightings are practically guaranteed, with a high chance of encountering prides comprising a dozen or more individuals on a kill.

-The main attraction of Kruger is of course its abundant wildlife, which includes significant populations of all the members of the eagerly sought Big Five, and it has southern Africa’s largest lion population, hosting an estimated 1,500 to 2,000 predators.
+The main attraction of Kruger is of course its abundant wildlife, which includes significant populations of all the members of the eagerly sought Big Five.
+It has southern Africa’s largest lion population, hosting an estimated 1,500 to 2,000 predators.

 Around 20 specific individual trees are favoured, which makes it quite easy to locate the lions when they are up in the canopy.
-The behaviour might be observed throughout the year but it is most frequent during the rainy seasons.
+The behaviour might be observed throughout the year but is most frequent during the rainy season.
 Lions are most likely to be seen in arboreal action in the heat of the day, descending back to the ground well before dusk.

-Lions occur throughout Zambia, and are very common in the larger parks with better game densities- Luangwa (North and South), Kafue and lower Zambezi.
-Lions are relatively widespread in Kafue National Park, but the larger males are increasingly uncommon, with inevitable consequences for numbers as a whole.
+Lions occur throughout Zambia and are very common in the larger parks with better game densities: Luangwa (North and South), Kafue and lower Zambezi.
+Lions are relatively widespread in Kafue National Park, but the larger males are increasingly uncommon, with inevitable consequences for population numbers as a whole.

 For the better part of two decades, lion sightings here had been little more than the stuff of rumour, but with the June 2015 reintroduction of seven lions (two males and five females) flown in from reserves in South Africa, Akagera is once again home to the most charismatic member of the Big Five.
-Two more males were brought in in 2017, and signs indicate that they’re all settling in nicely – nearly a dozen cubs have been born here since the reintroductions began.
+Two more males were introduced in 2017, and signs indicate that they’re settling in nicely – nearly a dozen cubs have been born here since the reintroductions began.